MDMC.trajectory_analysis.observables package

 Module contents

-Modules calculating observables from molecular dynamics trajectories
+Modules calculating observables from molecular dynamics trajectories.

-DynamicStructureFactor / SQw CoherentDynamicStructureFactor / SQwCoherent / SQwCoh / SQw_coh IncoherentDynamicStructureFactor / SQwIncoherentSQwIncoh / SQw_incoh IntermediateScatteringFunction / FQt IncoherentIntermediateScatteringFunction / FQtIncoherentFQtIncoh / FQt_incoh PDF / PairDistributionFunction CoherentIntermediateScatteringFunction / FQtCoherent / FQtCoh / FQt_coh
+DynamicStructureFactor / SQw CoherentDynamicStructureFactor / SQwCoherent / SQwCoh / SQw_coh IncoherentDynamicStructureFactor / SQwIncoherentSQwIncoh / SQw_incoh IntermediateScatteringFunction / FQt IncoherentIntermediateScatteringFunction / FQtIncoherentFQtIncoh / FQt_incoh CoherentIntermediateScatteringFunction / FQtCoherent / FQtCoh / FQt_coh PDF / PairDistributionFunction

 Examples

-Observables can be instantiated using the names above.
 For instance an SQw observable can be instantiated using either of the aliases:

 from MDMC.trajectory_analysis import observables